-Dr Michael Kobetsky is an Adjunct Professor at the Australian National University, ANU College of Law.
-He is an Associate Professor at Melbourne Law School.
+Professor Michael Kobetsky is an Honorary Professor at the Australian National University, ANU College of Law.
+He is a Fellow at the Tax and Transfer Policy Institute at the Crawford School of Public Policy, the Australian National University.
+Professor Kobetsky is a Principal Research Fellow at Melbourne Law School, the University of Melbourne.

-Dr Kobetsky researches in transfer pricing, tax treaties, international anti-avoidance measures and domestic taxation, and he is the principal author of one of Australia’s leading taxation texts, which is now in its ninth edition (2016).
-His book, titled 'International Taxation of Permanent Establishments: Principles and Policy' was published by Cambridge University Press in 2011.
-Dr Kobetsky has published extensively on international taxation in journals in Australia, Canada and Europe.
-He has presented seminars and conference papers around the world, including in: Australia, Austria, Canada, China, Chinese Taipei, Germany, Hong Kong, India, Indonesia, Italy, Japan, Malaysia, Mauritius, Nepal, New Zealand, Singapore, South Africa, Thailand, the UK and the US.
+Professor Kobetsky researches in transfer pricing, tax treaties, international anti-avoidance measures and domestic taxation.
+Professor Kobetsky has published extensively on international taxation in journals and edited books.
+He has presented seminars and conference papers around the world, including in: Australia, Austria, Canada, China, Chinese Taipei, Germany, Hong Kong, India, Indonesia, Italy, Japan, Malaysia, Mauritius, Nepal, New Zealand, Singapore, Slovenia, South Africa, Thailand, the UK and the US.

-Dr Kobetsky is a member of the United Nations Sub-Committee on Transfer Pricing and the United Nations Sub-Committee on Extractive Industries Taxation Issues for Developing Countries.
-He has worked as a consultant for the OECD, USAID in Nepal, the World Bank in Indonesia, and GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit or German Society for International Cooperation which is the German government’s foreign-aid organization) in Laos and Malawi.
-From 2007 to 2011 Dr Kobetsky was a regular presenter in the areas of tax treaties and transfer pricing at the Asian Development Bank Institute's Regional Tax Forum, Tokyo, for developing Asian economies.
+Professor Kobetsky is a member of the United Nations Sub-Committee on Transfer Pricing (since 2010) and the United Nations Sub-Committee on Extractive Industries Taxation Issues for Developing Countries (since 2014).
+He has worked as a consultant for the OECD, IMF, World Bank, USAID, AusAID, GIZ and the IBFD.
+From 2007 to 2011 Professor Kobetsky was a regular presenter in the areas of tax treaties and transfer pricing at the Asian Development Bank Institute's Regional Tax Forum, Tokyo, for developing Asian economies.

-Dr Kobetsky has 10 years’ experience as a senior executive officer with the Australian Taxation Office in their policy and legislation group designing and implementing tax law and policies.
+Professor Kobetsky has 10 years’ experience as a senior executive officer with the Australian Taxation Office designing and implementing tax law and policies.
 He also worked for two years for the Library of the Parliament of Australia, providing advice to parliamentary members and senators on taxation proposals and bills being debated in the Parliament.